 Now, it was all about recovery.
 Doctors, physiotherapy, massages and worries determined everyday life.
-In December the news came that the man had to be operated again because the bones had not grown together.
-But before that we wanted to have at least ONE beautiful thing this year and necessarily a bit of recovery – only doctors and pain makes one quite unhappy in the long run.
+In December we learned that the man had to be operated again because the bone had not grown together.
+But before, we wanted to live to see at least ONE nice thing this year and desperately needed to recover – nothing but doctors and pain makes your pretty unhappy in the long run.

-But where can you actually go in the European winter, when you jump around on crutches with a broken leg, would like to get some sun and can’t fly?
+But where can you actually go in the European winter, when you jump around on crutches with a broken leg, would like to get some sun and can’t take a flight because because you can’t bend your knee enough to fit in the seats?
 How about the Mediterranean Sea, maybe the Côte d’Azur?

 Said, done.
-We have indulged in a holiday flat in Cannes right at the beach.
+We got ourselves an apartment in Cannes right at the beach.

-In front of the balcony, there was only the seafront and the endless blue.
+In front of the balcony, there was nothing but the seafront and endless blue.
 And because walking with crutches and pain is no fun, we were cruising around – a road trip along the Côte d’Azur so to speak.
 We saw this sensational landscape, the little villages enthroned on the mountain tops like eagle nests, the mountains of red and black rock, the forests of cork oaks, eucalyptus and mimosa and of course the Corniche d’Or, this picturesque coastal road – and we fell in love.
-It was winter, it was empty, the sun shone every day and I was even bathing!
+It was wintertime, we were almost the only travelers, the sun was shining every day and I was even bathing!
 In December!
 It was just wonderful.

-A thought matured in us: What if we reactivated our old dream and went abroad for a few months?
-Of course it would have to be an area in the same time zone and we would have to take along everything in terms of computers and equipment in order to be able to be there for our customers on site as well as from the office.
-Here in the South of France it would actually be quite good.
-Would that work?
+An idea came up: What if we reactivated our ancient dream and go abroad for some months?
+Of course, it needs to be an area in the same time zone and we have to take along everything in terms of computers and equipment in order to be able to be there for our customers on site as well as from the office.
+The South of France would actually be quite a good place for that.
+Would that fit?

 Would we dare?

 We dared.
 After surgery, rehabilitation and a few preliminary runs with occasional knee chatter, we headed south the following December with far too much stuff.
-We rented an apartment and an office and recited our new mantra again and again: nothing can happen.
-If everything goes wrong, we just go back.
-Nothing can happen…
+We rented an apartment and an office and recited our new mantra again and again: nothing can go wrong.
+If the worst comes to the worst, we just go back.
+Nothing can go wrong…

 And it was fantastic.
-We have worked more than ever before, but:
+We worked more than ever, but:

-through the small window in the bathroom we could see the pool and the palm tree on the mountain every morning while taking a shower.
+through the small window in the bathroom we could see the pool and the palm tree on the opposite hill every morning while taking a shower.

-And sometimes we sat with our sandwiches in the sun at noon and wondered why we didn’t do it much earlier.
+And sometimes we had lunch in the sun and wondered why we didn’t do all this much earlier.

 And that’s the whole story.

-Meanwhile we have reduced our luggage considerably and have become real moving professionals (when we leave home on a Saturday, we sit Monday morning at our desk in the south of France as if nothing had happened).
+Meanwhile, we have reduced our luggage considerably and became real moving professionals (when we leave home on a Saturday, we sit Monday morning at our desk in the south of France as if nothing had happened).

 In the meantime our travel group has extended itself by a dog.
 The French are incredibly nice to dogs.
 Our fruit and vegetable lady always gives him an apple.
-If we should lose him during a walk, he will sit with Sylvie in front of the shop.
+If we should lose him during a walk, he will surely sit in front of Sylvies shop.